HigherOrderCO/Bend/GUIDE.md

 To run the program above, type:

 ```
-bend run main.bend
+bend run-c main.bend
 ```

 If all goes well, you should see `"Hello, world!"` in both cases.
-The `bend run-rs` command uses the reference interpreter, which is slow, whereas the `bend run` command uses the much faster C interpreter, but bend can run even faster!
+The `bend run-rs` command uses the reference interpreter, which is slow, whereas the `bend run-c` command uses the much faster C interpreter, but bend can run even faster!
 In a few moments, we'll teach you how to run your code in parallel, on both CPUs and GPUs.
 For now, let's learn some fundamentals!

 ## Basic Functions and Datatypes